The Buffrs Book

 Description

-Like the publish
+Like the publish command, the package command bundles

 the package's protocol buffer files and manifest into a gzip-compressed

 tarball.
-However, unlike the publish
+However, unlike the publish command it does not

 actually interact with the registry, instead it only writes the release tarball